richevil1/active-directory-dotnet-graphapi-b2bportal-web/Setup.md

 * Click on App registrations
  ![alt text][App1]
 * Click "+ Add" and enter the name of your app (like "B2B Admin App").
 This title will be seen when users are prompted for their credentials.
 * Select "Web app / API", and enter the Sign-on URL.
-If you're setting this up before you deploy the app to Azure, you can enter https://loopback as a placeholder.Cclick "Create".
+If you're setting this up before you deploy the app to Azure, you can enter https://loopback as a placeholder.
+Click "Create".
  ![alt text][App2]
 * From the application list, find the app you just created and click to open and edit it
 * Click on "Required permissions", then click "+ Add".
 On "Select an API", click and select "Microsoft Graph"
 * Click "Select permissions".
 On the "Enable Access" panel that appears, check the following items: